 If you don't want to see the output the ss command produces by default.
 Then there's an option through which you can ask ss to provide a small summary of the information it parses.

 This summary can be produced using the -s command line option:

-For example, following is the summary produced in my case:
+For example, the following is the summary provided in my case: